xsuite/xsuite/docs/apireference.rst

 The :class:`xtrack.environment.VarsTable` class is the table returned by environment variable table methods such as ``env.vars.get_table()``.

+See :doc:`Working with tables <tables>` in the User's guide for an overview of the features offered by Table objects.

 .. autoclass:: xtrack.environment.VarsTable
     :members:
     :inherited-members: